gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 He took a dull cube of glass off a side table and handed it to her.
 Perplexed,
-Maddy opened her mouth to ask what she was supposed to do, but before he could he said,
+Maddy opened her mouth to ask what she was supposed to do, but before she could he said,
-"Oh, here they are,"
+"Oh, here it is,"
 and replaced the glass with a tattered old picture book from a stack on a rocking chair that looked even older than him.
 "Would you like to borrow this one?
+If not,
-There are lots of others."
+there are lots of others."
 She walked out of the house with an armload of books and stars in her eyes, then sat down on his porch and started to read the first one while her parents vainly tried to persuade the old tortoise to take a jar of home-made jam as a thank-you.